BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 ![part_12](https://github.com/user-attachments/assets/63e88a72-ac07-46f9-82ac-550111ca7afa)

 Here we Have included the top 2 parts/groups and bottom 2 parts/groups,The remaining Parts/Group Graphs Can be accessed at The above mentioned Path
-Upon analyzing the distribution of the 147,702 product listings across the 576 product types, a severe class imbalance was observed.
+Upon analyzing the distribution of the 147,702 product listings with multilingual metadata and 398,212 unique catalog image across the 576 product types, a severe class imbalance was observed.

 **Key Observations:**